 Money order and check refunds

 If your bill was paid by check or money order, the refund will be issued according to the refund preference you chose at www.BHCCOnecard.com.
 Refunds for payments made by personal check will be processed after fourteen (14) business days from the date of the original payment.

 If your bill was paid by a scholarship or a third party payer, the refund will be credited back to the original payer, unless the payer provided other instructions.

 Removing Tuition Charges

-Charges are applied to your student account when you register for a class.
-All charges associated with a class will be removed if you drop the class by the add/drop deadline.
+Charges are applied to your student account when you register for classes.
+All charges associated with the classes will be removed if you drop the classes by the add/drop deadline.
 No charges will be removed if you drop after the drop deadline.
 To drop Community Education classes go to www.bhcc.edu/ce to view their refund/drop policy.
 Please be advised that your student account debt constitutes an “educational benefit overpayment or loan” as defined pursuant to 11 U.S.C section 523(a) (8), and therefore is not dischargeable in bankruptcy.